10 Ways to Help Your Family Be Closer to God

 Read God’s word together

-When you are read the scriptures as a family, you will invite God’s Spirit to be in your home.
-As you read God’s word together, your children will learn how to apply God’s teachings in their lives and receive guidance from God for themselves.
+When you read the scriptures as a family, you will invite God’s Spirit to be in your home.
+Your children will learn how to apply God’s teachings in their lives and receive guidance from God for themselves.
 Even if you only read one verse together each morning, studying the scriptures will help your family draw closer to God.

 Serve others together